ohheyrj/aws-certified-solutions-architect-notes/IAM.md

     ]
 }
 ```

-SystemAdministrator (list has been shortend):
+SystemAdministrator (list has been shortened):

 ```json
 {
     "Version": "2012-10-17",